La Cave des Papilles

 “Well, Champagne is certainly an excellent choice, but we have plenty of vins moelleux that are sweet but not cloying that would be good for special occasions.
 And, of course, other sparkling wines for any budget without approaching Champagne’s prices.”

 Speaking of budget, would cheapskates or the cash-strapped be able to delve into the world of naturally crafted wines?
 “Certainly!”
-Florian is happy to point out that their red wines start at 3 euro, including a very well made Languedoc.
-An excellent white from the region costs only 4 euro.
+Florian is happy to point out that their wines – red and white – start from very low prices.

 “We have plenty of choices for all kinds of clientele, not just the – I don’t like this term – elite wine consumers.
 The world of wine is open to everyone, not just for the rich or experts.
 There are many people who do know wines very well but want good prices – whether it’s red, white or rosé.”